YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 Getting YUI to Your Application
 ===============================

-Mojito comes with YUI, so Mojito by default loads the components of YUI that comes with the framework.
+By default, Mojito loads the components of YUI that comes with the framework.
 Thus, in general, the developer doesn't need to worry about getting YUI or what version to use.
-As we've discussed earlier, you can configure your application to include YUI modules that are part of the Mojito core, YUI core, and your application can be part of the seed using the ``seed`` array in ``application.json``.
-See :ref:`Configuration of the Mojito Seed File <seed-configure>` to learn more.

 Your application, however, does not have to use the version of YUI that comes with Mojito or load YUI from Mojito.
 Instead, your application can serve YUI to your application using any of the following three methods or use a combination of them along with